How to use the CHOOSE function

 - Press with the left mouse button on "OK" button.

-8. CHOOSE function with VLOOKUP
+8. CHOOSE and VLOOKUP

 This picture above demonstrates a VLOOKUP function combined with the CHOOSE function, the CHOOSE function lets you use two different data sets in B7:E11 and B15:E18.
 Cell C3 contains a number that determines which data set to be used.